-I have seen a lot of Japanese mockorange shrubs in my life.
-They pepper many a landscape in my native California and can be found in other subtropical locations.
-Japanese mockorange is a tough shrub that can handle many different conditions found in urban areas.
+Japanese mockorange shrubs can be found in subtropical locations.
+This plant is a tough shrub that can handle many different conditions found in urban areas.

 This plant is classified as Pittosporum tobira.
 It belongs to the Pittosporaceae family.